Frequently Asked Questions

 Henderson, NV 89015

-CTE College Credit is funded by the Carl D. Perkins Career and Technical Education Improvement Act of 2006 (Perkins IV) in cooperation with the College of Southern Nevada and the Nevada Department of Education.
+CTE College Credit is funded by the Carl D. Perkins, Strengthening Career and Technical Education for the 21st Century (Perkins V) Act in cooperation with the College of Southern Nevada and the Nevada Department of Education.